targeting pixel

 Important links

 • Free Application for Federal Student Aid (FAFSA): Use this site to complete your Free Application for Federal Student Aid on the Internet.
-You will complete your application online and use your FSA ID to electronically sign the form.
-You and your parent(s) must apply for a FSA ID online.
+You will complete your application online and use your FSA ID to sign the form electronically.
+You and your parent(s) must apply for an FSA ID online.
 This will speed up the processing of your FAFSA application.
 Remember to list Ferrum College’s school code as 003711 on your application as well.
 For those who would prefer to complete and mail a paper FAFSA to the Federal Processor, you can download that form here.

 • Student Aid: A tool by the Department of Education regarding many aspects of higher education.
-Student Access also provides a centralized, integrated view of Title IV loans and Pell grants so that recipients of Title IV aid can access and inquire about their Title IV loans and/or Pell grant data.
-Information regarding any Title IV HEA loans that the student or parent may have received while attending Ferrum College will be submitted to NSLDS and viewable here.
-This information is accessible by guaranty agencies, lenders, and institutions deemed to be authorized users of the system.
+Student Access also provides a centralized, integrated view of Title IV loans and Pell grants, so recipients of Title IV aid can access and inquire about their Title IV loan and/or Pell grant data.
+Information regarding any Title IV HEA loans that the student or parent may have received while attending Ferrum College will be submitted to NSLDS and will be available for viewing here.
+This information is accessible to guarantee agencies, lenders, and institutions deemed authorized users of the system.

-• The State Council of Higher Education of Virginia: Refer to this link when you want to know the latest developments in Richmond with regard to Virginia colleges, universities, and the Virginia Tuition Assistance Grant (VTAG).
+• The State Council of Higher Education in Virginia: Refer to this link for the latest developments in Richmond concerning Virginia colleges, universities, and the Virginia Tuition Assistance Grant (VTAG).

-• Ferrum College Aid Program Information and Renewability Criteria: For federal, state, and institutional programs, find what criteria you must have to renew a certain scholarship or grant.
+• Ferrum College Aid Program Information and Renewability Criteria: For federal, state, and institutional programs, find what criteria you must have to renew a specific scholarship or grant.

 • FinAid.org: Site offering comprehensive information regarding financial aid.